k2view-academy/K2View-Academy/articles/17_fabric_credentials/04_fields_level_authorization.md

    ![](images/assign_security_profile_1.PNG)

-Note that you can also use a Fabric command to [assign a security profile to the role](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#assign-security_profile-security_profile-to-role-role).
+Note that you can also use a Fabric command to [assign a security profile to a role](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#assign-security_profile-security_profile-to-role-role).